 - Layout: What layout helps you create a fabulous resume that looks good and delivers all the information you need for a really competitive application?

-How Resume in 2023 Should Look Like
+How Good Resume 2023 Should Look Like

 There’s so much fear-mongering about the applicant tracking system, and it’s often used by frustrated job seekers as potentially a reason or a scapegoat for why things aren’t going their way.
-That might sound harsh, but “career coaches” are giving outdated advice, saying that the applicant tracking systems are the reason your resume is not getting through.
+That might sound harsh, but “career coaches” are giving outdated advice, saying that the applicant tracking systems are the reason your document is not getting through.

 An applicant tracking system, 90% of the time, is just a project management software that helps recruiters walk your application through the different stages of the process.
 If there’s anything automatically rejecting you, it’s usually the application form that you fill out.